links-lang/links/control-flow-linearity-in-Links.md

 ## Compatibility

-* Passes all previous tests with the flag disabled.
+* This extension passes all previous tests with the flag disabled.
-* Passes all previous effect handler tests with the flag enabled, including
+* Since this extension more focuses on the compatibility with the effect handler extension of Links, it passes all previous effect handler tests with the flag enabled, including
   * `/tests/handlers_with_cfl_on.tests`, and
   * `/tests/typecheck_examples_with_cfl_on.tests`.
-* Not entirely compatible with FreezeML, SessionFail, etc. (?)
+* For other tests especially those use session types, since this extension changes some parsing/printing behaviours and does not allow linear resources by default, appropriate changes are required to make it pass the tests with the flag enabled, e.g., `tests/sessions_with_cfl_on.tests`.